In a simple and perfect world, the development of a project would proceed linearly, as shown in Figure 1.

-A tag can be either a one-time tag or an propagating tag or a cancellation tag.
+A tag can be a one-time tag, a propagating tag or a cancellation tag.
 A one-time tag only applies to the check-in to which it is attached.
 A propagating tag applies to the check-in to which it is attached and also to all direct descendants of that check-in.
 A direct descendant is a descendant through direct children.
-Tags propagation does not cross merges.
+Tag propagation does not cross merges.
 Tag propagation also stops as soon as it encounters another check-in with the same tag.
 A cancellation tag is attached to a single check-in in order to either override a one-time tag that was previously placed on that same check-in, or to block tag propagation from an ancestor.

-Every repository is created with a single empty check-in that has two propagating tags.
-In figure 5, that initial empty check-in is check-in 1.
+The initial check-in of every repository has two propagating tags.
+In Figure 5, that initial check-in is check-in 1.
 The branch tag tells (by its value) what branch the check-in is a member of.
-The default branch is called "trunk".
+The default branch is called "trunk."
 All tags that begin with "sym-" are symbolic name tags.
-When a symbolic name tag is attached to a check-in, that allows you to refer to that check-in by its symbolic name rather than by its 40-character SHA1 hash name.
+When a symbolic name tag is attached to a check-in, that allows you to refer to that check-in by its symbolic name rather than by its hexadecimal hash name.
 When a symbolic name tag propagates (as does the sym-trunk tag) then referring to that name is the same as referring to the most recent check-in with that name.
-Thus the two tags on check-in once cause all decendents to be in the "trunk" branch and to have the symbolic name "trunk".
+Thus the two tags on check-in 1 cause all descendants to be in the "trunk" branch and to have the symbolic name "trunk."

 Check-in 4 also has a sym-test tag, which gives the symbolic name "test" to check-ins 4, 6, and 9.
-Because tags do not propagate across merges, check-ins 7, 8, and 10 do not inherit the sym-test tag and are hence not known by the name "test".
+Because tags do not propagate across merges, check-ins 7, 8, and 10 do not inherit the sym-test tag and are hence not known by the name "test."
 To prevent the sym-trunk tag from propagating from check-in 1 into check-ins 4, 6, and 9, there is a cancellation tag for sym-trunk on check-in 4.
-The net effect of all of this is that check-ins on the trunk go by the symbolic name of "trunk" and check-ins that are on the test branch go by the symbolic name "test".
+The net effect is that check-ins on the trunk go by the symbolic name of "trunk" and check-ins on the test branch go by the symbolic name "test."

 The bgcolor=blue tag on check-in 4 causes the background color of timelines to be blue for check-in 4 and its direct descendants.